 Medical Training And Education Using Virtual Reality Technologies

 Virtual reality adds color to the medical training and education process.
 It improves the general quality of medicine.
-These VR-based apps are used to educate future doctors and help them to learn better human anatomy, practice operations, and tech infection control.
+These VR-based apps educate future doctors and help them learn better human anatomy, practice operations, and tech infection control.
 Some examples of VR-inclined devices and platforms include Precision Genomics VR, Anatomyou VR, and Airway EX Virtual Surgery Simulator.

-Today through using these devices the learning experience same as quality of education of medical students have gotten better.
+Today, through these devices, the learning experience, the same as the quality of education of medical students, has gotten better.

-Thanks for such innovation now surgeons can stream their operations using a virtual reality camera.
-While medical students get the opportunity to have a closer look at the surgery process and get a better experience while watching and learning in virtual worlds.
+Thanks to such innovation, now surgeons can stream their operations using a virtual reality camera.
+In comparison, medical students get the opportunity to have a closer look at the surgery process and get a better experience while watching and learning in virtual worlds.

-One more application of virtual reality in medical education is that it can even help physicians to experience life as an elder person that is also applied in education.
+One more application of virtual reality in medical education is that it can even help physicians to experience life as an older person that is also applied in education.

-In the simplest words, due to the non-experiential feel of old age and the ills that come with it, young doctors do not always find it easy recognizing the symptoms and understanding their client.
-But, what Seniors does is to grant doctors with a pseudo-experience of how it feels to be an older person in their 70s, to grow old and to recover from the stroke.
+In the simplest words, due to the non-experiential feel of old age and the ills that come with it, young doctors do not always find it easy to recognize the symptoms and understanding their clients.
+But, what Seniors does is to grant doctors with a pseudo-experience of how it feels to be an older person in their 70s, grow old, and recover from the stroke.

 We Are Alfred is another VR tool that works like Seniors.
 It was created by Embodied Labs.
 With We are Alfred, each user can be an Alfred for 7 minutes and experience life from the older patient’s perspective.